 One thing said about college that you don’t appreciate at the time is that it can be a time of re-invention.
-All the baggage from your childhood is gone in a sense.
+All the baggage and reputation from your childhood is gone in a sense.
 You still feel it, but no one else knows.
 In a way it is a clean slate.
 The last two years of high school I had come out of my shell and took all kinds of risks.
 At Poly I hit the ground running.
 I didn’t know where it would lead, but I did things like joining the football rally committee and planned wild stunts at halftimes.
 Not like me at all, but who knew where this was headed.
 The other fortunate thing about SLO and Poly is that it was small and slower than the Bay Area had been.
 This turned out to be a good thing for me.
 I could dream up my next life without any pressure or feeling overwhelmed.
 Eventually being a semi-big fish in a small pond served this re-inventing process.
 The road coming out of high school had led me to where I needed to be.

 As class began I reported to the airplane hangar for aeronautical engineering instruction.
-Remember, this had come about because of that strange conversation with the councilor.
+Remember, this had come about because of that strange conversation with my high school councilor.
 It had gotten me to college, but as I walked through the airplane hangar and discovered the class schedule it was mostly MATH.
 And I hated math.
 Not even hesitating I thought… I’m changing this.
 I looked at the departments and was attracted to the small liberal arts program that had a Sociology major.
 I met with the department head, a wild woman that I really liked.
 She would become a sort of mentor to me going forward.
 For some reason because I was from Berkeley she thought I might be a fit so I literally overnight changed everything academic.
 Side note: Cal Poly was 2/3 men because of all the engineering and business majors, but in sociology the women outnumbered the men.
 That seemed better to me for obvious reasons.

 The other order of business as a freshman was joining the ROTC program.
 The college officers training program run by the Army on campus.
 At the time, we were headed into the Vietnam war and there was an active draft.
 My grandfather, being the career Army officer he was, (full Bird Colonel) gave me some advice.
 If you are serving anyway, you want to be an officer not an enlisted man.
 I still had a college deferment from the draft, but I thought it made some sense.
 I reported to the depot on campus and got my uniform and shiny shoes.